SM Megamall: Expansion

 After the soft opening of Building C in 2011, the mall surpassed SM Mall of Asia by 2,000 m2 and became the second largest shopping mall in the country.

 With the opening of the Mega Fashion Hall (Building D), the current gross leasable area is 500,000 sqm, allowing the mall to reclaim the title of the largest mall in the Philippines.

 The addition of the Mega Fashion Hall building added 125 new retail stores, 90% of which are global brands and 10% of which are local retailers.

 In an announcement made by SM Supermalls President Steven Tan in June 2024, SM Supermalls announced that SM Megamall would begin its redevelopment in July 2024, ultimately adding up to 20000 sqm of leasable space and 1,000 parking lots.
-The redevelopment project is designed by Benoy, an international architectural firm that designed the Jewel Changi Airport in Singapore and the Iconsiam in Bangkok, Thailand, and will also include modernized interiors and exteriors inspired from a "country of a thousand islands" concept with "Crystal Islands" inspired interiors, a modernized food court and cinemas, and a rooftop sky garden with al-fresco dining spaces, seating spaces, and an ETFE roofing system at the mall's fifth floor, which allows natural light to enter the building.
+Parts of Building A have been demolished to make way for the new redevelopment.
+The project is designed by Benoy, an international architectural firm that designed the Jewel Changi Airport in Singapore and the Iconsiam in Bangkok, Thailand, and will also include modernized interiors and exteriors inspired from a "country of a thousand islands" concept with "Crystal Islands" inspired interiors, a modernized food court and cinemas, and a rooftop sky garden with al-fresco dining spaces, seating spaces, and an ETFE roofing system at the mall's fifth floor, which allows natural light to enter the building.
+The construction started in 2026, and will finish it by the 2030s.